fluiddyn/fluiddyn/doc/get_good_Python_env.rst

   conda install scipy matplotlib pandas h5py ipython jupyterlab imageio cython psutil conda install spyder
+  # to use clang to compile C++ files produced by Pythran
+  conda install clangdev

   # if can be better to install mpi4py from source rather than with conda to
   # use the native mpi library